olinoles/knex-cache/README.md

 # Knex-cache

-A plugin for Knex.js SQL Query builder to help with any caching you may need on your DB.
+A plugin for Knex.js SQL Query builder to help with any caching you may need.

-## How to set up
+## How to install

-To use this lib, first you will have to install it:
+To use this extension, first you will have to install it:

 ```
 # PNPM